EmmanuelUgo/whatsapp-info/README.md

 # whatsapp-info
-A Web App to gai insights from whatsapp chats
+A Web App to gain insights from whatsapp chats